Afghanistan searches for answers to deadly hotel attack

 But there are other versions, which suggest that at least some of the attackers may have come in through the front door.

-“We are looking into whether the attackers came through the main door or the back door, we are looking at the security cameras, how they got inside the hotel so easily and with no resistance,” the senior official said.
+Authorities are looking at security cameras to determine why they entered the hotel so easily and with no resistance, the official said.

 Once inside, they went through the ground and first floors, opening fire on staff and guests before moving quickly to the upper levels of the six-floor building.